MJMesf/updated_aafc_data_scanner/README.md

 configuration file used by packaging tools, with project's metadata and dependencies

 - **README.md** \
-this very file, giving general indications about the project and how to use it
+this very file, giving general indications about the project and how to use the code

 - **requirements.txt** \
 contains all dependencies required for this project, along with their version, so they can easily be installed within a local virtual environment (see [Installation & Setup > Using a manual virtual environment venv](#using-a-manual-virtual-environment-venv))